The Kentik APIs, which enable programmatic control of Kentik, are covered in the following topics:

 The Kentik V5 APIs enable programmatic management of Kentik.
 The V5 APIs are divided into the following main categories:

-- V5 Admin APIs: The Kentik V5 Admin APIs enable programmatic management of your company’s Kentik settings.
+- V5 Admin APIs: The Kentik V5 Admin APIs enable programmatic management of your company's Kentik settings.
 The interfaces support methods that write to or read from backend information, maintained by Kentik for each company, in areas such as users, devices, sites, and tags.
 Calls that return information do so in key:value pairs in a JSON structure within an HTTP response body.
-For documentation on APIs for administrative functions, start with V5 Admin APIs.
+For documentation on APIs for administrative functions (users, devices, tags, etc.), start with V5 Admin APIs.
+For a list, see V5 Admin Methods.

 API Rate Limiting